 Most of your vitamin C intake goes to repairing and creating human tissue, which means it’s essential for healing wounds.
 It also helps create strong teeth and bones.
 If you have a vitamin C deficiency, you may see more hair loss because without it, hair strands age becoming brittle and easily broken.

-Some of the best food you can add to your diet if you have a vitamin C deficiency includes green peppers, spinach, blueberries, oranges, mango, pineapple, winter squash, tomatoes, and papaya.
+Some of the best food you can add to your diet if you have a vitamin C deficiency includes:

-If you want to take a supplement for vitamin C, the USDA sets a recommended dietary allowance to 90 mg daily for men.
-If you smoke, then you can increase your intake by 35 mg a day.
+If you want to take a supplement for vitamin C, the USDA sets a recommended dietary allowance to 90 mg daily for adults.
+If you smoke, then you can increase your intake by +35 mg a day.

 If you do have an iron deficiency, you should ask your doctor for a ferritin level blood test.
 This measures your blood for levels of a protein called ferritin that stores iron in the body.

-Doctors also suggest that you eat a diet high in spinach, peas, lean proteins like salmon, and dried fruit.
+Doctors also suggest eating a diet high in spinach, peas, lean proteins like salmon, and dried fruit.
 Iron-fortified foods are the best to shop for when you have an iron deficiency.

 6. Vitamin E

 Vitamin E is best known because of its antioxidant characteristics.
 Antioxidants help reduce free radicals and protect your body’s cells.
-Although there are many beauty products that contain vitamin E, it is an essential antioxidant that you need for hair growth and shine.
+Although there are many beauty products that contain vitamin E, it’s an essential antioxidant that you need for hair growth and shine.

 One vitamin A study in 2010 found that vitamin E supplements increased hair growth significantly.
 The study found that the supplements reduced oxidative stress and improved scalp circulation.
 In other cases, it helped to balance out oil production on the scalp.